jtorral/pgPartitions/README.md

 ### Sub partitioning

-Assuming we created the foobar table and it is partitioned by list and we want to partition those partitions by range
+Assuming we created the foobar table and it is partitioned by list and we want to partition those partitions by hash on the column userid.

     ./genPartitions.sh -t foobar -o list -l values.txt -p -O hash -C userid -f